The materials from which your

 Fire resisting properties of

-common building materials such as stone, brick, glass, steel and concrete are described below:
+common building materials such as stone, brick, glass, steel and

 a.
 Stone: stone is a bad